SaadH-077/Vision3D-Landmark-Recon/README.md

 ---

-> “Digitally preserving landmarks is not just about geometry — it’s about bringing heritage to life.”
+> “To reconstruct a monument is to capture time, geometry, and memory—one feature at a time.”